andrew-candela/crypto-tracker/README.md

 When deploying your code to master (actually any branch), a Github Actions workflow will package up your code and deploy it to S3 where it is used to update the three lambda functions.
+You'll have to add some secrets to your github repo in order for this step to work with your own AWS account.

 ## Creating infra with Terraform